TheBlackOutsider/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19-AZ : replace all characters A and c from input to Z and e respectively
 20-hiago: a script used to delete a character from standard input 21-reverse : reverse a input or other
+22-users_and_homes: write a script that displays all users and their home directories, sorted by users.